ikhlestov/ikhlestov.github.io/posts/rbm-based-autoencoders-with-tensorflow/index.rst

 Build autoencoder from RBM
 ==========================

 After get pretrained weights from RMB it's time to build autoencoder for fine tuning.
 To get encoding layer output as much as possible binarized as per paper advise we add Gaussian noise prior to layer.
 To simulate *deterministic noise* behavior, noise was generate for each input prior training and not changed during training.
-Also we want compare autoencoder loaded from RBM weights with self initialized usual autoencoder.
+Also we want compare autoencoder loaded from RBM weights with self initialized usual autoencoder. `Code for autoencoder <https://github.com/ikhlestov/rbm_based_autoencoders_with_tensorflow/blob/master/autoencoder.py>`__

 .. thumbnail:: /images/rbm-based-autoencoders-with-tensorflow/03_rbm_and_new_initialized_autoencoders.png